 Pilot opened a new state-of-the-art campus in mid-November.
-Every part of the school has been designed for a specific purpose. // All photos by Carlos Alejandro
+Every part of the school has been designed for a specific purpose.//Carlos Alejandro

 A boy of 5 stands at a table in the classroom.
 He pays close attention to his teacher as she works through a lesson.
 But he won’t sit, like his classmates do.
 Not him.

 In many schools, that would be a breach of protocol, like it was in the boy’s two preschools.
 Unable to follow their rules, he was asked to leave both.

 But at the Pilot School, it doesn’t matter whether he or any of the other children sit or stand during class.
 They may even need to leave the room sometimes, perhaps to sit in the “hugging chair” or just to take a little time out.
 They’ll go back to class when they’re ready.
 And when they do, there will be no judgment or punishment, just a welcoming environment that acknowledges they learn differently than other children do.
 So they might stand instead of sitting.
 They might speak out a little too often.
 Or not at all.